With hundreds of thousands of digital agencies around the world, you need to find a way to make your agency stand apart from the pack.

 "Every state has different advertising rules for attorneys.
 Lawyers appreciate the fact that we know the legal industry and have other attorneys writing their content that know the bar rules, ethics, practice areas, etc."

-Focusing on an industry that has specific legal regulations and understanding those regulations is going to give you an edge over the competition.
+Focusing on an industry with specific legal regulations and understanding those regulations will give you an edge over the competition.

 John Shute, Founder of PufCreativ

 Niche: The Cannabis Industry

 Services: SEO, Social Media Management, Reputation Management, Website Design & Development, PPC

 Marketing within the cannabis industry is another area that has strict regulations around what kind of advertising you can and can't do.